Mahika20/cryptonite_taskphase_Mahika/Bandit.md

 human-readable, 1033 bytes in size and not executable.
 I ran the command `find . -type f -size 1033c -exec cat {} \;`.
 Here, find command searches for a file of size 1033 bytes in the current directory, and executes cat command on every meeting the criteria.

 password: HWasnPhtq9AVKe0dmk45nxy20cvUa6EG
-## Level 6 → Level 7
-In this level the password for the next level was stored somewhere on the server and had all of the following properties: owned by user bandit7, owned by group bandit6, 33 bytes in size.

-password:
-## Level 7 → Level 8
-password:
-## Level 8 → Level 9
-password: